A robust BFGS algorithm for unconstrained nonlinear optimization problems: Acknowledgments

-The author would like to thank Professor Jorge Nocedal who suggested conducting the test for the modified BFGS and BFGS against the CUTE test problems, and comparing the performance.
-The author also thanks Dr. Sven Leyffer at Atgonne National Laboratory for making him aware of Professor W. Hager's website which has test results of {\tt L-CG-Descent}, {\tt L-BFGS}, and {\tt CG-Descent 5.3}.
+The author is indebted to the anonymous reviewer and the associate editor for their constructive comments and suggestions that are invaluable in the preparation of the final version of the paper.
+The author would like to thank Mr. Mike Case, the Director of the Division of Engineering in the Office of Research at US NRC, and Dr. Chris Hoxie, in the Office of Research at US NRC, for their providing computational environment for this research.
 The author is grateful to Professor Teresa Monterio at Universidade do Minho for providing the software to convert AMPL mod-files into nl-files, which makes the test possible.